 He was Vice President of his school’s PTA, and is a Unit Commissioner for the Boy Scouts of America.
 He currently serves as 2nd Vice President of the CEC in D14.

 Isaac Carmignani has been a public school parent and an education advocate for eleven years.
-In that time he has served on PTAs, School Leadership Teams, is a past Co-President of Community District Education Council 30 in Queens and currently is 2nd Vice President, representing the neighborhoods of of Astoria, Ditmars, East Elmhurst, Hunters Point, Jackson Heights, Long Island City, Sunnyside and Woodside.
+In that time he has served on PTAs, School Leadership Teams, is a Co-President of Community District Education Council 30 in Queens representing the neighborhoods of of Astoria, Ditmars, East Elmhurst, Hunters Point, Jackson Heights, Long Island City, Sunnyside and Woodside.
 In this role and as a member of the CDEC zoning committee, he has learned the importance of respecting the community, and gained a better sense of what community engagement really means.
-Professionally, Carmignani works in electronic technology at a Federal agency and is returning to school pursuing a degree in the sciences.
+Professionally, Carmignani works in electronic technology at a Federal agency and is returning to school in the fall to finish pursuing a degree in the sciences.

 Lisa Donlan has been a NYC public school parent since 1995, serving on various PTAs, School Leadership Teams, and District Leadership Team and currently as president of the Community Education Council for District One on the Lower East Side of Manhattan.
 She has authored policy proposals and analyses, and campaigned for equitable admissions policies, most currently through the Community Controlled Choice Project.
 In these roles, Donlan has worked to support families and educators to participate in decision-making at the school and community levels, by organizing public meetings, hearings, forums and trainings for parents and community members..
 A member of the Grassroots Education Movement, she contributed to the film “The Inconvenient Truth Behind Waiting for Superman.”
 Donlan has an MBA and MA in French Studies from Penn State University.